mathiasertl/django-ca/README.md

 ### Add/Remove watchers to certificates

+You can add/remove watchers (users that get emails about certificates about to expire) using ``manage.py watchers``.

 ## Regular cron-jobs

 To notify admins about expiring certificates, use the ``manage.py watch`` command.
 Who will receive